devdevgoat/cggnet-bootnode/puppeth/README.md

     - 80
     - 443
     - 22
-- Note all public ip addresses
+- Note your controller's PUBLIC ip and your other nodes PRIVATE ip addresses
 - Note your .pem file for ssh

 ## 2 Setup controller